thephoeron/LLTHW/book/1-1-0-syntax-overview.md

 This syntax is often referred to as "Polish prefix-notation".
 In the first example, `(+ 10 20 (* 30 2))`, it's pretty clear what's happening: you pass an arbitrary set of numbers to the addition function, and you get back the sum.
 In this case, you also passed the *return result* of `(* 30 2)`, which is 30 multiplied by 2.
 So instead of having to write something like `10 + 20 + 30 * 2` in other languages, you just have to type the addition symbol once, and order of operation is clear.
 For a simple example like this, it may not seem like a big deal yet, but for real-world applications, it greatly simplifies your code.

-From this amazingly simple syntax, you can express any program you can imagine, using any programming paradigm you choose
+From this amazingly simple syntax, you can express any program you can imagine, using any programming paradigm you choose.